hinako-jefferson/trend-health-technical-exercise/README.md

 # trend-health-technical-exercise
+## Chicago Transit Authority Ridership Analysis
+## Overview 📊
-Technical exercise assignment showcasing data ingestion, data modeling, and data loading capabilities.
+This project demonstrates an end-to-end data pipeline to showcase abilities in data collection, data modeling, and data analytics.